wjsutton/games_night_viz/3_powering_up.md

 For those considering the Legendary difficulty (bring your own data), here are a few ideas to get you started:
 - Do you have a favourite item/power up from a game you enjoy?
-- Is the a particular character build/playstyle you think makes for a fun or competitive play through?, e.g. [GamersDecide's Top 10 The Witcher 3 Best Builds](https://www.gamersdecide.com/articles/witcher-3-best-builds)
+- Is there a particular character build/playstyle you think makes for a fun or competitive play through?, e.g. [GamersDecide's Top 10 The Witcher 3 Best Builds](https://www.gamersdecide.com/articles/witcher-3-best-builds)
 - Or perhaps you may want to improvements made to games, either through mods or other means, e.g.  [GameRant's "No Man's Sky: 10 Ways The Game Has Changed Since It First Released"](https://gamerant.com/no-mans-sky-best-changes-first-released/) and [FandomSpot's Best Minecraft Mods](https://www.fandomspot.com/best-minecraft-mods-list/)

 Looking for data sets?
 [Check out Sarah Bartlett's Twitter thread for data sources](https://twitter.com/sarahlovesdata/status/1445006106116374539?ref_src=twsrc%5Etfw) or check out the [#GamesNightViz Data Archive :floppy_disk:](data_archive.md)